magmide/magmide/README.md

 In [`posts/design-of-magmide.md`](./posts/design-of-magmide.md) I outline my guess at the project's major milestones.
 Obviously a project as gigantic as this can only be achieved by inspiring a lot of hardworking people to come and make contributions, so each milestone will have to show exciting enough capability to make the next milestone happen.

 Read [this blog post discussing my journey to this project](https://blainehansen.me/post/my-path-to-magmide/) if you're interested in a more personal view.

+## Will you provide a way to accept financial contributions?

+I (Blaine Hansen, the maintainer and author of this document) have intentionally not enabled Github Sponsors or some other contribution mechanism for this reason: I don't want to take any amount of money until I'm confident I can actually give something in return.

+The ambition of this project means it's pretty "all or nothing".
+If the project never reaches the point where we've [bootstrapped an initial version of the compiler](./posts/design-of-magmide.md#project-plan), it would be difficult to say the project has provided any value at all.
+The chasm between here and there is pretty wide, with the most harrowing step being the definition of the language theory (operational semantics and custom weakest-precondition proposition to instantiate Iris).

+I'm confident I could get the project to that point if I had some help/pointers from Iris experts *and the freedom to work on this project full-time*.
+I'm not at all confident I can do so in my nights and weekends, even with occasional code contributions from others.
+I've actually been looking around at various ways to support the project at the level of a full-time pursuit, but haven't been able to find anything that makes sense.
+The most natural path to complete a project like this would be to pursue it in a PhD program, and as exciting as that would be it isn't possible because of a flurry of personal constraints.

+If you know of a company that would be willing to make a series of short bets on an unproven researcher, then please let me know.
+Otherwise the volume of support that will come through Github Sponsors is unlikely to materially effect how much time I or anyone else will have to work on this project, so I'm not willing to accept them.
+I'm not going to make anyone a promise I'm not sure I can keep.

 ## This is an exciting idea!
 How can I help?